Setting Up Your Organisational Learning For Success

 Disclaimer:

-• The study includes learners from diverse backgrounds and various organisations.
+• The study includes learners from diverse backgrounds and organisations.

-• The participants providing feedback differed each year, potentially contributing to some of the observed fluctuations in the data.
+• The participants providing feedback differed each year, which may contribute to some of the fluctuations in the data.

-Unlocking your path to a successful organisational L&D initiative.
+Unlocking your path to a successful L&D initiative

-To address these obstacles head-on, we present a blog post series offering practical insights to assess your organisation’s current learning practices and empower you to overcome these barriers.
+To tackle these obstacles head-on, we've put together a blog series that helps you assess your organisation's current learning practices and overcome the barriers holding them back.

 1. Lack of time to learn